CoC Funding Opportunities

 Click here to learn more about the Housing to Recovery Program.

-Please reach out to Amber Hayes with any questions at Amber.Hayes@indy.gov.
+Please reach out to us with questions or to share any pertinent additional information/resources at CoCNOFO@indy.gov.

 Workgroup Meetings